-It's never easy dealing with a customer service issue.
-Sometimes it may seem like they’re looking for trouble, but complaining customers are probably just looking for a solution to a frustrating problem.
+It's never easy dealing with a retail customer service issue.
+Sometimes it may seem like someone is looking for trouble, but complaining customers are often just looking for a solution to a frustrating problem.

-If you provide excellent customer service and follow procedures, complaints should be rare.
-When they do occur however, stay calm.
+Complaints should be rare if you provide excellent customer service, go the extra mile for your customers, and follow procedures.
+When they do occur, however, stay calm.
 Breathe.

-LISTEN Let the customer voice their complaint without interruption.
-The biggest mistake is “second guessing” a customer service gripe and trying to cut them off before they have finished their story.
+Step 1.
+Listen Let the customer voice their complaint without interruption.
+The biggest mistake is second-guessing a customer service gripe and trying to cut them off before they have finished their story.
 Use this time as your chance to identify what it is they are REALLY upset about.
 Remember, don’t take it personally.
 It’s probably not about you.

-ACKNOWLEDGE Say you understand and are sorry for the situation!
-The customer wants your attention and understanding.
+Step 2.
+Acknowledge Say you understand and are sorry for the situation.
+An unhappy customer wants your attention and understanding.
 You won’t lose dignity or concede to being wrong by making the customer feel that you understand their frustration.
 Remember, you are saying you understand.
 You are not saying you agree or will give them the moon.
 They’ll also be more receptive to your solution.

-SOLVE Offer the customer real solutions, telling them what you CAN do for them.
+Step 3.
+Solve Offer the dissatisfied customer real solutions, telling them what you CAN do for them.
 Don’t dwell on what you can’t do.
 You might begin by asking what they would like you to do.
 They may actually require very little.
 Sometimes we hear “I want my money back” instead of “I want to exchange this.”
-Resolve the complaint on the spot whenever possible.
+Resolve the complaint on the spot, whenever possible.
 If you plan to deal with it later, tell them exactly what you plan to do and when.
-Make sure you follow up and do it!
+Make sure you follow up and do it in a timely manner.

 Be careful how you tell a customer a solution.
-For example, if you say, “Mary’s the only one who can give you a refund” - you have as much said, “Mary will give you a refund.”
+For example, if you say, “Mary’s the only one who can give you a refund,” - you have as much said, “Mary will give you a refund.”
 This may or not be what Mary wants to do.
-Don’t pass a complaint off for someone else to fix.
+Don’t pass off a complaint to someone else to fix.
 Listen and put yourself in the customer’s shoes.

-THANK And as always, thank them for shopping with you.
-Remember, if they are satisfied, they'll tell everyone on Facebook, Twitter and Yelp just as they will if they don't get satisfaction.
+Step 4.
+Thank And as always, thank them for shopping with you.
+Remember, if they are satisfied, they'll tell everyone on social media just as if they don't get satisfaction.